lnx0id/WalkieTalkieItem_R.E.P.O/README.md

 please note that code here is very far from best-practice repo-modding and working with photon, you still can find something useful if you dont know where to start

+(after building repobundle in unity remember to remove extension of .repobundle file in generated zip.
+Otherwise beepinex will try to load bundle twice and that is no good)

 <br><br>
 https://thunderstore.io/c/repo/p/lnxoid/WalkieTalkieItemBundle/
 # Walkie Talkie